 Chef Mickey’s is the reigning #1 character meal at Disney World.
-Find out why in this Video: Chef Mickey’s: A Disney Dining Review.
+Find out why in this Video: Chef Mickey’s: A Disney World Dining Review.

-Video: Chef Mickey: A Disney Dining Review
+Video: Chef Mickey’s: A Disney World Dining Review

 Chef Mickey’s has been the quintessential favorite for character meals since it opened its doors at Disney’s Contemporary Resort in 1996.
 Its history and convenient location just outside of Magic Kingdom make it a must do for so many families.
 Add in the fantastic character lineup and it’s easy to see why this reservation is always a tough one to snag.

 As mentioned above, the character lineup is the real star of the show at this dining reservation.
 This is the ONLY restaurant on property where you can meet the Fab Five.
 You will be able to meet Mickey, Minnie, Goofy, Donald, and Pluto at any meal you reserve at Chef Mickey’s.
 You can choose from breakfast, lunch and dinner.
 Some restaurants only have characters for breakfast and sometimes lunch, but Chef Mickey’s has the Fab Five at every meal!
 The characters are known as the Fab Five because they are the five characters that were featured most in the classic Mickey Mouse cartoons.